dalecurtis/image-decoder-api/explainer.md

 # Open Questions / Notes / Links
 * Should this be a new API or just hang off of the ImageElement?
+That does bind it to the DOM though.
 * Is there more EXIF information that we'd want to expose?
 * Should color correction and format conversion happen automatically?
 Optionally?
 [ImageBitmapOptions](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/createImageBitmap#Syntax) offers one solution.
+* If we choose to pursue this API, it makes sense to provide an ImageEncoder interface as well, but that topic is left for a later discussion.
 * [Link to GitHub repository.](https://github.com/dalecurtis/image-decoder-api/blob/master/explainer.md)
 * [Link to Chromium Prototype.](https://chromium-review.googlesource.com/c/chromium/src/+/2145133)